 But just because you may not be legally required to get No-Fault insurance coverage doesn’t mean you should go without coverage.
-As a car accident lawyer, I always recommend that people hauling a trailer still get some level of insurance for a trailer as it’s very inexpensive.
+As a car accident lawyer, I always recommend that people hauling a trailer still get some level of coverage for a trailer as it’s very inexpensive.

-I’m writing about insurance for a trailer today because I always get asked about it this time of year.
+I’m writing about auto coverage for a trailer today because I always get asked about it this time of year.
 People want to know what happens if someone rear-ends them on the highway and causes damage to their trailers and to the toys – all the boats, camping gear, jet skis, motorcycles, ORVs, mopeds and mountain bikes – that we see people hauling to cottages and lakes in the summer months.

 As an accident attorney, the legal analysis starts with what type of trailer they have.
-The type of trailer and whether that trailer has insurance that includes auto No-Fault coverage will determine how damage to the trailer and to the “toys” – such as the boats, camping equipment, jet skis, motorcycles, ORVs, bikes and mopeds – gets paid or not.
+The type of trailer and whether that trailer has auto coverage that includes auto No-Fault coverage will determine how damage to the trailer and to the “toys” – such as the boats, camping equipment, jet skis, motorcycles, ORVs, bikes and mopeds – gets paid or not.